Sergio Barbarossa: Signal Processing

 Barbarossa, together with his students, introduced the framework of Topological Signal Processing, a general methodology used to analyze signals defined over a topological space, focusing on graphs, simplicial and cell complexes.
 This framework encompasses the conventional discrete signal processing as a very particular case.
 More specifically, he derived the uncertainty principle for signals defined over a graph and established the fundamental correspondence between uncertainty principle and sampling theory for graph signals.
 He proposed a new definition of the Fourier Transform for signals defined over a directed graph.

 He derived an analytic model for the eigenfunctions of linear time-varying systems and introduced the product high-order ambiguity function, an algorithm useful to estimate the parameters of multi-component polynomial-phase signals.
 Barbarossa invented new ways to estimate the instantaneous frequency of continuous-phase signals embedded in noise, based on pattern analysis of their time-frequency representation.

 Radar remote sensing

-Together with Farina, he introduced time-frequency distributions in the analysis of synthetic-aperture radar signals.
+Together with Farina, he introduced time-frequency distributions in the analysis of synthetic-aperture radar signals (a subfield in radar remote sensing).
 The methods are useful, in particular, for the detection and imaging of objects moving on the Earth, observed from airborne or spaceborne synthetic aperture radars.
 The approach was later extended to multi-antenna systems, giving rise to space-time-frequency processing.